mrh996/ronghui/_pages/about.md

 📧 If you are interested, please [contact me via email](mailto:carolinemu96@yahoo.com).

+**💪 PhD students will also join our [TurGreen AI Lab](https://trugreen-ai-lab.github.io/TruGreen-AI-Lab/#/), with full support from all Principal Investigators**

 ## 💡 Funding Opportunities for Students/Researchers
 - [CSC–University of Exeter PhD Scholarships](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/)